 Equipped with an understanding of addiction and an introduction to counseling, treatment, and related practices, students who complete the addiction option are prepared to go on to further study or to apply for entry-level employment in the field.
 You may also prepare for certification or licensure in addiction counseling in some states.
 The curriculum emphasizes research, theory, and practice related to the range of services for treating people who struggle with addiction.
-You may focus on either prevention or treatment in your courses and internships.

 The addictions minor offers addiction courses in preparation for further studies in the field as well as preparation for licensure or certification in some states.
 The program can provide you with a theoretical understanding of substance abuse, compulsive behaviors, and addictions and an introduction to counseling, treatment, or prevention.
 The curriculum emphasizes research, theory, and practice regarding the continuum of care in addictions.
-You can specialize in either prevention or treatment.

 In this Section:

 Public health graduates from Keene State College will be able to:

 - Discuss the relationship between health and public policy.

 - Identify and explain the social determinants that influence personal and population health.

 - Apply behavior change theories in public health.